The 911 Dispatcher Test, also known as the 911 Operator Test or the 911 CritiCall Dispatcher Test, is a tool

 The 911 Operator Test challenges candidates with a variety of different question formats, all delivered on a computer program designed to mimic an emergency-dispatcher system.
 But despite this diversity in question form, there are a number of best practices to observe throughout the entire examination.

-- Follow all instructions provided during the test.
+Follow all instructions provided during the test.
 Lots of questions will be very specific in their demands.
-Make sure that you’ve read the questions thoroughly and abide by any rules or protocol that are provided.
+Make sure that you’ve read the questions thoroughly and abide by any rules or protocols that are provided.

 As far as specific preparation is concerned, our best advice is that you try your hand at practice tests before sitting down to take the real thing – our course covers a wide variety of practice materials with it being a comprehensive 911 dispatcher test study guide.